teuben/teunix/Install/Linux_U20.04.md

 ## My KDE Setup

+I've been using this since Ubuntu 18.04, and beginning to like it, as more things now actually work.

 KDE can be confusing too, because settings appear in different places (menus/applications....).
 Some of this work is painful if you have to repeat it many times, so it would be nice to have a programmatic way to do this for a virgin account.

-Unlike in GNOME, changing a setting is not applied until you hit the Apply button on each screen....
+Also to note: during tuning, unlike in GNOME, changing a setting is not applied until you hit the Apply button on each screen....